Buffer Solution

 - Baby Lotions: Baby lotions are buffered to a pH of about 6 to hinder the growth of bacteria within the diaper and also help prevent diaper rash.

-- Brewing Industry: Buffer solutions are added before fermentation begins to make sure the solution is not too acidic and prevents the product’s spoiling.
+- Brewing Industry: Buffer solutions are added before fermentation begins to make sure the solution is not too acidic and prevent the product from spoiling.

 - Textile Industry: Many dyeing processes use buffers to maintain the correct pH for various dyes.